jfbu/texdimens/texdimens/CTAN_README.md

 `dimen1` are attainable.
 If `dimen2>1pt` not all `dimen1` are
 attainable.
-If not attainable, the decimal `D` will ensure a closest match from below or from above but one does not know if the approximation from the other direction is better or worst).
+If not attainable, the decimal `D` will ensure a closest match from below or from above but one does not know if the approximation from the other direction is better or worst.

 In a sense, this macro divides `<dimen1>` by `<dimen2>` but please refer to the full documentation (`texdimens.md`, `texdimens.pdf`) for relevant